 - The employees can also use the onboarding survey to troubleshoot any issues that they are facing at the workplace

-- The employee onboarding survey is one of the critical tools that help to collect feedback on the onboarding process to fill in any gaps.
+- The onboarding survey is one of the critical tools that help to gather feedback on the onboarding program to fill in any gaps.

 Onboarding survey best practices

-While deploying an employee onboarding survey, make sure the resulting data is actionable to make employees feel comfortable and provide you with honest and unbiased feedback.
+While deploying employee onboarding survey questions, make sure the resulting data is actionable to make employees feel comfortable and provide you with honest and meaningful feedback.
 Here are some best practices for an onboarding survey that help you to receive better, accurate results.